3 March 2011: Peregrines names and nests are current to 2011.

-In March Pittsburgh’s peregrines engage in courtship rituals that cement their pair bond.
+In early spring Pittsburgh’s peregrines engage in courtship rituals that cement their pair bond.

-Some are the courtship flights described here.
+Some are in the air, the courtship flights described here.
 Others are “familiarities on the cliff” called ledge displays.

 Here’s what to look for: